shoebot/shoebot/doc/source/commands.rst

 .. py:function:: beginpath(x=None, y=None)

     Begin drawing a Bézier path.

     If x and y are not specified, this command should be followed by a :py:func:`moveto` call.

+    After calling beginpath(), a series of other path commands usually follows, for example moveto(), lineto(), or curveto().
+Finally, the endpath() command draws the path on the screen.

     :param x: x-coordinate of the starting point
     :param y: y-coordinate of the starting point